 Initiate SAML Workflow

-- Configure base URL of your Application or you can leave it blank if IDP-initiated is selected.
+- Configure base URL of your application as Connection URL or you can leave it blank if IDP-initiated is selected.

-- Select Binding type: POST and Signed Checked.
+- Select Binding type: POST and Signed option as Checked.

 SAML Identity Provider(Issuer)